 - Once your game is finished, click the AtGames/Menu button and select Save High Score.

 - You’ll then see the results of your game with your score highlighted, press A to Proceed.

 - Use the Joystick to enter your initials (left/right and up/down).

 - Press A to submit your score.
 When you exit the game, your score will be uploaded to the AtGames servers.

 Detailed CoinOpsX Guide

 CoinOpsX allows you to play those classic Arcade Games that may not be available from AtGames.
-There are over 7.5k games that may be downloaded to a USB drive and installed to your ALU and run using the CoinOpsX application.
+There are thousands more games that may be downloaded to a USB drive and installed to your ALU and run using the CoinOpsX application.
 The good news is, a single USB stick can be used for both pinball tables (or other game packs/volumes available from AtGames) and your CoinOpsX games.
 For a full guide on how to setup CoinOpsX, visit the AtGames CoinOpsX Guide.
 Special thanks to PDubs Arcade Loft for this guide!